Gait-Fitz/ProjectMarch/ros2/src/gaits/march_goniometric_ik_solver/README.md

 </details>
 <br>

-A simple try shows that we are interested in the equation with the FILL_IN_LATER sign.
+A simple try shows that we are interested in the equation with the minus sign.
 The found equations is valid for both outwards and inwards side steps.
+Another try shows that we need equation (6) to calculate $`\theta_S`$.
+Finally, we simply add $`\angle ABH`$ for the 'short' or 'long' side to get the required hip_aa's.

 </td><td width=50%>